-In 2022, sketch group participants will commit to attending four virtual meetings between April and November culminating in a celebratory (hopefully in-person) dinner held at the annual 4S meeting at Cholula (Mexico) 7-10th December 2022.
+In 2023, sketch group participants will commit to attending four virtual meetings between May and October culminating in a celebratory (hopefully in-person) dinner held at the annual 4S meeting at Honolulu, Hawai'i, the United States of America, 8-11th November 2023.

-As part of this new pilot program, in 2022, there will be a total of two Sketch Groups, each consisting of no more than 10 participants.
+Participants will be divided into Sketch Groups consisting of no more than 10 participants.
 The participants of Sketch Groups will be selected through an application process that upholds principles of diversity and inclusion.
 We look forward to forge new group kinship and networks of diverse positionalities, histories, and experiences.

-Current doctoral students, candidates and post-docs from across the world were encouraged to apply to this program.
-The 6S Representatives read all complete applications to develop the short-list of 2022 participants.
-We reviewed applications using a transparent criteria (available to view here).
+Current doctoral students, candidates and post-docs from across the world are encouraged to apply to this program.
+The 6S Representatives read all complete applications to develop the short-list of 2023 participants.
+We will review applications using a transparent criteria (available to view here).
 Criteria included review of the applicant's prior community engagement experience, commitment to full participation in the sketch group and how they practice STS thinking in their dissertation/research projects.
-The importance of applicant's STS practice was relevant to the selection process rather than necessarily the merit of their dissertation/research projects themselves.
+The importance of applicant's STS practice is relevant to the selection process rather than necessarily the merit of their dissertation/research projects themselves.

 A 6S engagement liaison is appointed to coordinate and facilitate the Sketch Group from amongst the participants of the sketch group.
 The engagement liaison will be offered an honorarium of $250 USD for their efforts and time.
 Faculty mentors will be offered a $500 USD honorarium for their efforts and time.